FortiFlex Workshop

 • choose Internal-Training as description

-• resource group will be “student number”-flex105-workshop
+• resource group will be [XX]flex-flex105-workshop where [XX] is your unique student number

 • storage account name will be “student number” followed by some random numbers and letters